AlternativeNetizen/Kermnet/README.md

 **What is Kermnet exactly?**

-at core, its a large mesh network utilizing cryptographic hashes and proof of work to verify anything done on Kermnet
+at core, its a large mesh network utilizing cryptographic solving of hashes to provide basic rules in requests and incentive for nodes to work

 nodes broadcast connections to other nodes/clients

 every client holds a ledger of all/parts of every requests ever made, similar to bitcoins (full and lightweight nodes), they themselves need to mine in order to make requests clients need to mine a very small amount to produce a request
+Example:
+client would need to cryptographically solve #z requests to send 1 request at x data rate with y data amount

 why mining? why crypto based? why even verify requests on kermnet?